 Nymphenburg, Linderhof.
 Drive to the city’s outskirts and the palace and park of Nymphenburg, birthplace of Ludwig II.
 An extensive complex including bathhouses and the Rococo Amalienburg lodge.
 After lunch drive to Ettal, site of the only one of Ludwig II’s commissioned castles to have been completed.
 1870s Linderhof was reputed to have been the King’s favourite castle; it draws, like Herrenchiemsee, on French influences, lavish interiors in Renaissance and Baroque styles, extravagant terrace gardens and Oriental adornments.
 First of three nights in Hohenschwangau.

 Hohenschwangau, Neuschwanstein.
-Drive south to Hohenschwangau castle, site of Ludwig II’s childhood, owned by his parents Maximilian II of Bavaria and Princess Marie of Prussia.
+Visit Hohenschwangau castle, site of Ludwig II’s childhood, owned by his parents Maximilian II of Bavaria and Princess Marie of Prussia.
 Majestic lakeside Alpine location, frescoes featuring medieval Swan-Knight Lohengrin which led to Ludwig II’s obsession with Wagner.
 Then continue to Neuschwanstein, the famous fairytale turreted castle ordered by Ludwig II in homage to Wagner though never completed.

 Herrenchiemsee.
 In the countryside southeast of Munich and surrounded by a park, woodland and a great lake, Schloss Herrenchiemsee is a copy of Versailles.
 Ludwig II’s megalomaniac hymn of homage to the absolutism of Louis XIV, his final folly, brought the Bavarian state to the brink of bankruptcy.